 † NOTE: Two exceptions exist for the frequency on which DFW Early Net meets.
-On the first Tuesday of each month – when the DARC holds its general meeting – and anytime Dallas RACES has activated an emergency net, the Early Net will be held on WA5CKF 146.720
+On the first Tuesday of each month – when the DARC holds its general meeting – and anytime Dallas RACES has activated an emergency net, the Early Net will be held on the Irving repeater WA5CKF 146.720

 National Traffic System Local Net – All radio amateurs are invited to participate in this net to learn how to handle formal message traffic.
 This is a critical skill in emergency nets.
 It can make the difference between being helpful and just being in the way.

-There is currently a need for operators interested in filling net control positions and to register as traffic handlers willing to take and deliver traffic within the greater DFW area.
+There is always a need for operators interested in filling net control positions and to register as traffic handlers willing to take and deliver traffic within the greater DFW area.

 1st and 3rd Sunday of each Month at 19:00 Local Time